 Are You a Good Candidate for Dental Implants?

 Tooth loss is a common occurrence, one that millions of Americans have to contend with.
 One of the best options for replacing lost teeth is dental implants, which provide a steady, secure way to restore your smile.
 OMS Nashville has decades of experience providing implants; for oral healthcare you can depend on, reach out to our practice today.Call Us Directly

 Dental implants can be your doorway to renewed self-confidence and peace of mind.
 They will improve the look of your smile and your ability to chew and function properly.
-There are many benefits to replacing missing teeth with dental implants, primarily that they:
+There are many benefits to replacing missing teeth with dental implants; primarily, they improve the following:

 - Preserve facial structure by preventing bone deterioration that occurs when teeth are missing

 - Maintain the integrity of bone structure after tooth loss

 - Preserve the health of adjacent teeth, unlike bridges

 - Provide a permanent replacement for dentures that will not slip or irritate the gums

 - Require no special care, no food restrictions, and last a lifetime

 How We Diagnose and Determine Candidates for Dental Implant Surgery